erykszczesniak/xcode-mousewheelzoom/README.md

 ![Start at Login](docs/menu.png)

-## How it works & limits
+## How it works

-- Uses the Accessibility API (`CGEvent`) to send Xcode's zoom shortcuts.
-- No code injection or SIP changes.

-## Architecture

-ScrollZoom is a menu-bar agent that adds ⌘ + mouse-wheel zoom to Xcode — the VS Code gesture.
-Built the safe way: the Accessibility API, a global `NSEvent` monitor, and synthesized `⌘=` / `⌘-` posted with `CGEventPostToPid` — never system-wide, so a zoom step can only reach the app that was frontmost during the gesture.
+ScrollZoom is a menu-bar app that adds VS Code–style ⌘ + mouse wheel zoom to Xcode.

+It listens for ⌘ + scroll via the Accessibility API, translates the gesture into `⌘=` / `⌘-`, and sends the shortcuts directly to the frontmost Xcode process with `CGEventPostToPid`.
 No SIP changes, no code injection, no third-party dependencies — pure Cocoa.

 ```
-⌘ + scroll
+⌘ + mouse wheel
    │
    ▼
 SZEventTap ──► SZGestureInterpreter ──► SZTargetMatcher ──► SZActionMapper ──► SZKeystrokeSynthesizer ──► Xcode (⌘= / ⌘-)